ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 ![1st solution right alignment](/figures/20170416-3.png)

-Wait, bullets should align others, shouldn't them?
+Wait, the bullets should vertically align each other, shouldn't they?
 Nice catch, and they should keep intact on the left side as well.
-Because we include the bullet in the item and treat it as the item's content, no wonder this behavior.
-One more problem does not show itself visually, when we edit an item, we can actually remove the bullet character and the space between it and the text.
+Because we include the bullet in the item and treat it as the item's content, no wonder why this happens.
+Another problem that does not show itself visually: when we edit an item, we can actually remove the bullet character and the space between it and the text.
 Moreover, when we add an item, the bullet does not come for free, we need to prepend it again to the new item's content.
-That being said, it is solvable by manually handling editing action, both for adding a new item and removing an item which does not appeal to me, it must be a better way.
+That being said, it is solvable by manually handling the editing action, both for adding a new item and removing an item, which does not appeal to me.
+There must be a better way.

-So far, we have nice way to display a list on left alignment, with limitation on other alignments and labored editing approach.
+So far, we have a nice way to display a bullet list on left alignment, with limitations on other alignments and tedious editing approach.

 ## First attempt, draw bullets

 Usually, we should address problems one by one, divide and conquer.
 However, in this situation, we can kill two birds with one stone as they boil down to one actual problem.
-Should we consider bullet character as item's content?
-That is the root question for this essential problem.
-Undoubtedly, the answer would be one big no. Since we analyzed it earlier, if bullet character is a part of item's content, effort is needed to handle it properly and this process is error prone, better to let the system do its job unless we have a really special need.
-Saying so, we already eliminate one problem which is to manually handling editing, and direct all focus to the another problem.
+Should we consider the bullet character as the item's content?
+That is the root question for this problem.
+Undoubtedly, the answer would be a big no. Since we analyzed it earlier, if the bullet character is a part of an item's content, more effort is needed to handle it properly and this process is error-prone.
+Better to let the system do its job unless we have a really special need.
+With that said, we have already eliminated one problem which is to manually handling editing, and direct all focus to the other problem.

-Too many words, too many explanation, where are codes, how to use `TextKit`?
+You might think: too many words, too much explanation, where is the code, how to use `TextKit`?

 Wait for it, here we go.
-For the sake of brevity, I will not give the introduction of `TextKit` as well as its components, but explain it on usage and only parts used to solve the problem.
-However, it is worth to quote the following statement from [Apple's documentation](https://developer.apple.com/library/content/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/CustomTextProcessing/CustomTextProcessing.html) to have a conception of `TextKit`.
+For the sake of brevity, I will not introduce `TextKit` and its components, but will explain it with usage and only the parts used to solve the problem.
+However, it is worth to quote the following statement from [Apple's documentation](https://developer.apple.com/library/content/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/CustomTextProcessing/CustomTextProcessing.html) to understand the concept of `TextKit`.

 > In Text Kit, an `NSTextStorage` object stores the text that is displayed by a `UITextView` object and laid out by an `NSLayoutManager` object into an area defined by `NSTextContainer` object.
 And here is the relationship between them.

 ![TextKit components relationship](/figures/20170416-4.png)

-What we are trying to do is to drawing a bullet in each item, we have three candidates to look to `UITextView`, `NSLayoutManager` and `NSTextContainer` .
-Among three, `NSLayoutManager` is the most promising one, while we pass over `NSTextStorage` because its name implies its job related to text storage and we do not touch the text anyway.
-There is a bunch of methods in `NSLayoutManager`, we do not know which one to use to achieve our goal.
+What we are trying to do is drawing a bullet in each item.
+We have three candidates to look into: `UITextView`, `NSLayoutManager` and `NSTextContainer`.
+Among these, `NSLayoutManager` is the most promising one.
+We pass on `NSTextStorage` because its name implies its job is related to text storage and we do not touch the text in any way.
+There are a bunch of methods in `NSLayoutManager`, we do not know which one to use to achieve our goal.
 Most of them have _glyph_ or _line fragment_ in their name. _In typography, a glyph is an elemental symbol within an agreed set of symbols, intended to represent a readable character for the purposes of writing_ ([Wikipedia](https://en.m.wikipedia.org/wiki/Glyph)).
 Line fragment is the extent in which a line is drawn.
 To draw our bullets, we need to know where to draw it and line fragment could be a hint.
 We will draw it on the left side of each line fragment.
-Fortunately, `NSLayoutManager` allows us to do both of these, do custom draw and obtain line fragments via.
+Fortunately, `NSLayoutManager` allows us to do both of these, doing custom drawing and obtaining line fragments via.

 ```swift
 drawGlyphs(forGlyphRange:at:)